Explore Treatment for Colitis in Williamsport, PA

 According to the Crohn’s and Colitis Foundation of America (CCFA), about one-quarter to one-third of medication does not work on patients with ulcerative colitis.
 In these cases, surgery may be recommended, which involves the removal of the colon.

-The Williamsport gastroenterologists at UPMC Susquehnanna specialize in diagnosing and treating colitis.
-To determine which course of treatment may work best, speak with a doctor at UPMC Susquehnanna.
+The Williamsport gastroenterologists at UPMC specialize in diagnosing and treating colitis.
+To determine which course of treatment may work best, speak with a doctor at UPMC.

-UPMC Susquehnanna offers complete care for colitis in Williamsport, PA, and the surrounding areas.
+UPMC offers complete care for colitis in Williamsport, PA, and the surrounding areas.